Working with instructional assistants can present both opportunities and challenges.

 My approach was very different when working with students.
-While not unkind, was more solutions-oriented conversations.
+While not unkind, it centered on more solutions-oriented conversations.
 What I didn’t get back then is that sometimes, that’s not what people need.

 Sometimes kids just wanted to feel heard and cared for without having to make a plan to solve their problem.
 That was what she provided.
 Often after going for a walk with her, students would come back completely better and ready to learn.

 If I hadn’t given her space to be the kind (slightly coddling) person she is, my class would have been a much worse place.

 Give your teaching partner the same space to be themselves, and you’ll be glad you did.
 You have no idea what your class could be missing until it appears.

 Model Cooperative Behavior